N3iD4/ODAOSoftSOLSubManSys/README.md

-# ODAOSoftSOLSubManSys
+# ODAOSoftSolSubManSys
-The Subscriber Management System developed by ODAO Sodtware Solutions
+The Subscriber Management System developed by ODAO Software Solutions